Aphis lugentis: Diet and foraging

 Senecio vulgaris - an example of one of the plants A. lugentis typically feeds on.

 A. lugentis use their piercing-sucking mouthparts to feed on sugar-rich phloem from stem, leaves, as well as roots of host plants, namely Senecio, Erigeron, and Packera species.
 When busy feeding, A. lugentis is usually attended by ants.
 Vrieling et al. (1991) showed that ants tending to the closely related Aphis jacobaeae would aggressively purge Tyria jacobaeae larvae if detected, therefore freeing up more real estate for A. jacobaeae to feed.
 The same paper revealed that high pyrrolizidine alkaloid concentration (specifically jacoline and jaconine) in Jacobaea vulgaris deterred A. jacobaeae from feeding.
 It is likely that pyrrolizidine alkaloids within Senecioneae, such as senecionine and seneciphyllin, may have a similar deterrent effect on A. lugentis, but no experiments have been conducted on this specific species.

 Predators, parasites, and diseases

 Aphis lugentis is predated by ladybugs and hoverfly larvae.
 It is likely that A. lugentis is also predated by lacewings, insectivorous birds such as dunnocks, as well as parasitized by braconid and chalcid wasps.
 Additionally, species of Entomophthoraceae (specifically, Entomophthora aphidis syn.
 Zootophthora aphidis) can potentially infect A. lugentis in years with sufficient conditions.

 Endosymbionts

 Aphis lugentis belongs to the Aphididae – species in this family associate with the obligate endosymbiont Buchnera aphidicola.
 B. aphidicola has a role in the synthesis of tryptophan, which aphids cannot produce on their own.
 Additionally, the facultative endosymbiont Regiella insecticola, has been found in A. lugentis.
-Regiella insecticola has a role in blocking plant viruses as well as entomopathogenic fungi, conferring protective benefits to aphids.
+R. insecticola has a role in blocking plant viruses as well as entomopathogenic fungi, conferring protective benefits to aphids.